 If you are a small group looking to learn some winter skills, teams of up to 4-6 people work best.
 For general mountaineering and intermediate skills – teams of up to 3 people.
 For coaching in ice/mixed climbing techniques and guiding up to grade 4/5 – teams of 2 people.
 For longer/more involved routes in the harder grades – 1:1 guiding.
 We will work with you to create a suitable itinerary at your preferred venue, ideally with some built in flexibility to suit the weather and conditions.

 You simply pay the guides daily fee in advance, then cover the guides and your own expenses as you go during the trip – these can be split between your group.
 Please contact us to discuss your plans and by return, we will provide an (obligation free) outline itinerary, guiding fee quote, and an estimate of all expenses.
+When you are happy to proceed, we will then send a personalised link to make your booking.

 Private guiding is suitable for any ability, however, your group should be well matched in terms of fitness and ability, so everyone can make the most of their holiday.